doserjef/rFIA_web/content/home/aboutrFIA.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear.

-title = "An Intro to rFIA"
+#title = "Unlocking the FIA Database in R"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.